- What does OpenClassrooms do?

 OpenClassrooms is an online bootcamp, with courses for people who are looking to develop the necessary skills to land a job as a software engineer, web developer, UX designer, data scientist, or project manager from scratch.

 At Pathrise, fellows entering the program should have some background in their field because our workshops, which prepare fellows for the technical interviews, require knowledge of the fundamentals.
 We help job-seekers with every component of the job search process, including resume and LinkedIn optimization, portfolio building, technical and behavioral interview prep, and more.
-Our program is flexible, requiring only 4 hours of group sessions per week and 1-on-1 sessions that can be scheduled as needed by fellows.
+Our program is flexible.
+There are only 4 hours of group sessions per week.
+Fellows can schedule 1-on-1 sessions whenever they need help.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 If you are interested in working with our mentors to optimize your job search, join Pathrise.